 Your disability or medical condition should not be an obstacle to your participation in a selection procedure.

 EPSO has a well-established reasonable accommodations procedure based on international best practices in this field.
 This allows us to identify barriers and obstacles due to a disability or a medical condition, and allow candidates with special needs to demonstrate their abilities on an equal basis with any other candidate.

 To be granted special adjustments in the selection procedure due to your disability or a permanent medical condition, you currently need to follow the next steps:

-STEP 1.
-In your application form, check the box ‘ACCESS REQUIREMENTS' and let us know if you have special needs.
+STEP 1: In your application form, check the box ‘SPECIAL NEEDS REQUIREMENTS' and let us know if you have special needs.
 In order to allow us to better understand the difficulties your disability or medical condition pose in a testing situation, please describe your disability and adjustments you require in detail.
 You will need to send a copy of your disability (or medical) certificate(s) to back up your request for special adjustments.
 Without these certificate(s) your request cannot be taken into consideration.

 We will accept a certificate attesting a disability issued by a recognised national body or a medical certificate issued by a specialist.
 The latter type of certificate must be accompanied by a more detailed report.

-We guarantee that the data relating to your disability or medical condition will be treated confidentially in compliance with Regulation (EC) No 45/2001 of the European Parliament and of the Council of 18 December 2000.
+We guarantee that the data relating to your disability or medical condition will be treated confidentially in compliance with Regulation (EU) 2018/1725 of the European Parliament and of the Council of 23 October 2018.

 STEP 4: You will have the opportunity to give us your feedback in order to help us continually improve our practices.